Human Mass Balance Studies

 Traditionally, total radioactivity is measured by liquid scintillation counting (LSC).
 As with other bioanalytical assays, a lower limit of quantification (LLOQ) should be determined for LSC measurements.
 While LSC is still widely applied, a more recent technique to determine 14C-radioactivity is accelerator mass spectrometry (AMS), which can be up to a million-fold more sensitive than LSC.
 Obviously, the high sensitivity of this technique is a major advantage, as a mass balance study can be accomplished by administration of a 14C-labeled drug at the nCi instead of the μCi range.
 To date, wide application of AMS is still hampered by the high cost of the instrument and the complexity of the method and sample preparation procedures.

 Metabolite profiling and identification aims to detect, characterize, and quantify the parent drug along with known and unknown metabolites.
-This process requires a tailored approach different from that of standard quantitative LC MS/MS analysis:
+This process requires a tailored approach different from that of standard quantitative LC-MS/MS analysis:

-- Metabolite profiling comprises of pooling plasma samples, usually using Hamilton pooling scheme, to encompass all possible metabolites with their concentrations directly reflect the relative steady state concentrations or contributions to total AUC.
+- Metabolite profiling comprises of pooling plasma samples, usually using Hamilton pooling scheme, to encompass all possible metabolites with their concentrations to directly reflect the relative steady state concentrations or contributions to total AUC.

 - Sample preparation tends to be very laborious to ensure extraction recovery and column recovery are over 90%, while sample integrity is not comprised due to stability or sample handling issues.

-- Meanwhile compatibility with the detection system; thorough investigation of the liquid chromatographic methodology to separate and detect all drug-derived components and to distinguish all metabolites; and simultaneously structural elucidation of unknown metabolites are required.
+- Meanwhile compatibility with the detection system; thorough investigation of the liquid chromatographic methodology to separate and detect all drug-derived components and to distinguish all metabolites; and simultaneous structural elucidation of unknown metabolites are required.

 - The latter is often performed by combining several techniques, such as mass spectrometry, especially HRMS, NMR, and if necessary, enzyme incubation experiments with, for example, glucuronidases and/or sulfatases to aid identification of glucuronide or sulfate metabolites.

-QPS Experience
+QPS EXPERIENCE

 - Consultation and Preparation of Clinical Study Protocol; including determination of human radiation dosimetry estimates on the basis of recommendations by MIRD, ICRP and/or the Sponsor